Zheng Lücheng: Career

 In May 1933, Zheng arrived in Shanghai by ship and then went to Nanjing to study at the Korean Revolutionary Military and Political Cadre School.
 That September, he joined the Korean nationalist group Heroic Corps.
 In Nanjing, he also befriended Chinese pianist Fan Jisen.
 In 1934, under the support of Korean independence activist Kim Won-bong, Zheng worked at the Nanjing telephone bureau monitoring Japanese communications.
 Kim also funded his weekend trips to Shanghai to study music.
 With the help of Fan and composer Du Yijia, Zheng studied under a Russian mezzo-soprano, who admired his talent and even considered recommending him to Italy, saying he had the potential to be the 'Eastern Caruso'.
 While in Shanghai, Zheng reunited with his sister and her husband.
 He also met communist activists such as Kim San, Kim Kyu-kwang and Du Junhui.

 In 1936, Zheng joined the Korean National Liberation Alliance.
 Through Kim San, he met Luo Qing, a member of the underground Chinese Communist Party (CCP) in Nanjing, and joined the progressive May Literature and Arts Society, for which he composed the anthem "Song of May".
 This brought him into contact with leftist Chinese artists such as Tian Han, with whom he actively carried out anti-Japanese propaganda.
-However, political differences soon emerged between members of the Heroic Corps due to some of them split in their affliations between CCP and Kuomintang, the Heroic Corps stopped funding Zheng's music studies in Shanghai.
+However, political differences soon emerged between members of the Heroic Corps due to some of them split in their affiliations between CCP and Kuomintang, the Heroic Corps stopped funding Zheng's music studies in Shanghai.
 He had to end his training with and also left the Korean National Revolutionary Party.